 Examples of shift patterns and traditional approaches to shift working

-There are many conventional shift-patterns which industry utilises, but as businesses grow and customer demands change, many organisations find tailored shift patterns are more appropriate.
+There are many conventional shift-patterns, such as '4 on-4 off', which industry utilises, but as businesses grow and customer demands change, many organisations find tailored shift patterns are more appropriate.

-If you are unsure as to which shift pattern is best for your organisation, click here to arrange a free 1-2-1 consultation at one of our Shift Planning Clinics.
+- Speak to our consultants: Click here to arrange a free 1-2-1 consultation at one of our Shift Planning Clinics.

 Conventional Shift patterns include: